How Do Oil Diffusers Work?

 An evaporative diffuser holds the oil in an absorbent material like a pad or a wick.
 This means the oil evaporates in a more controlled method compared to some other diffusers.

-Used widely in aromatherapy, a nebulizer is greatly assumed to release the purest form of essential oils.
-The nebulizer process breaks down the oils into atoms, and similar to a perfume bottle, this means greater dispersion of the essential oils, guaranteeing they will permeate every pore.
+Used in aromatherapy, a nebuliser is greatly assumed to release the purest form of essential oils.
+The nebuliser process breaks down the oils into atoms, and similar to a perfume bottle, this means greater dispersion of the essential oils, guaranteeing they will permeate every pore.
+Nebulisers are similar to an inhaler but less portable.
+Used to administer medication to clear your airways or to treat infections, they can be used for longer durations and are especially useful in emergency situations to administer medication to help a person to breathe, or to administer antibiotics.

 What are the benefits of using an essential oil diffuser?